-- (a) All new windows and doors must be ENERGY STAR-qualified.
+(a) All new windows and doors must be ENERGY STAR-qualified.
 Confirm that the most updated ENERGY STAR requirements are met at the time of purchase.
-Confirm that the applicable Minnesota region is designated for ENERGY STAR requirements. - (b) Special windows, such as those required for high-rise buildings, that are unable to meet ENERGY STAR qualifications are acceptable if they include double pane, low-e glass and thermally broken frames.
+Confirm that the applicable Minnesota region is designated for ENERGY STAR requirements.

-- (c) All windows and windows within doors must be furnished with window coverings for privacy and control of heat/solar shading. - (d) All operable windows and operable windows within doors must have insect screens. - (e) The sill of all windows must be solid wood, stone, man-made solid surface material, or other material approved by Minnesota Housing. - (f) When possible, design the building garage overhead openings with two doors in lieu of one large door.
-This allows less energy to escape and provides an alternative opening in case of maintenance and repair.
+- (b) Special windows, such as those required for high-rise buildings, that are unable to meet ENERGY STAR qualifications are acceptable if they include double pane, low-e glass and thermally broken frames. - (c) All windows and windows within doors must be furnished with window coverings for privacy and control of heat/solar shading. - (d) All operable windows and operable windows within doors must have insect screens. - (e) The sill of all windows must be solid wood, stone, man-made solid surface material, or other material approved by Minnesota Housing. - (f) When possible, design the building garage overhead openings with two doors in lieu of one large door.
+This allows less energy to escape and provides an alternative opening in case of maintenance and repair. - (g) Door viewers or sidelight must be provided at Dwelling Unit main entrances. - (h) Window fall protection must be provided at all new and replacement window locations.